arnold-c/OutbreakDetection/manuscript/manuscript.typ

-    "Hopkins-IH": "Department of International Health, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA 21205", "UGA-Epi": "Department of Epidemiology and Biostatistics, College of Public Health, University of Georgia, Athens, GA, USA 30602", "UGA-Eco": "Center for the Ecology of Infectious Disease, University of Georgia, Athens, GA, UGA 30602", "Hopkins-Epi": "Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA 21205" ),
+    "Hopkins-IH": "Department of International Health, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA 21205", "UGA-Epi": "Department of Epidemiology and Biostatistics, College of Public Health, University of Georgia, Athens, GA, USA 30602", "UGA-Eco": "Center for the Ecology of Infectious Disease, University of Georgia, Athens, GA, UGA 30602", "Hopkins-Epi": "Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA 21205", ),
-  keywords: ("Rapid-Diagnostic Tests","ELISA","Infectious Disease Surveillance","Outbreak Detection", "Measles", "Serology"),
+  keywords: (
+    "Rapid-Diagnostic Tests",
+    "ELISA",
+    "Infectious Disease Surveillance",
+    "Outbreak Detection",
+    "Measles",
+    "Serology",
+  ),
   abstract: [
     == Background
-    Infectious disease surveillance and outbreak detection systems often utilize diagnostic testing to validate case identification.
-The metrics of sensitivity, specificity, and positive predictive value are commonly discussed when evaluating the performance of diagnostic tests, and to a lesser degree, the performance of outbreak detection systems.
-However, the interaction between the test performance and the alert system is often overlooked.
-Here, we describe how similar outbreak detection performance can exist over a range of diagnostic test characteristics, examining the sensitivity to background noise structure and magnitude.

-    == Methods
-  We generated a stochastic SEIR model with importation to simulate measles sources (i.e., true) and non-measles sources (i.e., noise) of febrile rash daily incidence.
-We generated time series of febrile rash (i.e., measles clinical case definition) by summing the daily incidence of measles and either independent Poisson (static) noise or non-measles dynamical noise (consistent with rubella virus).
-For each time series a subset of those were diagnostically confirmed using a test with sensitivity and specificity consistent with either a measles rapid diagnostic test (RDT) or perfect diagnostic test.
-From the resulting time series of test-positive cases, we defined an outbreak alert as the exceedance of a threshold by the 7-day rolling average of observed (test positive) cases.
-For each threshold level, we calculated percentages of alerts that were aligned with an outbreak (analogous to the positive predictive value) and the percentage of outbreaks detected (analogous to the sensitivity), and we combined these two measures into an accuracy metric for outbreak detection.
-We optimized for the threshold that maximized accuracy.
-We show how the optimal threshold and resulting accuracy depend on the diagnostic test, testing rate, and the type and magnitude of the non-measles noise.
+    Outbreak detection frequently rely on imperfect individual-level case diagnosis.
+    Both outbreaks and cases are discrete events that can be misclassified and uncertainty at the case level may impact the performance of outbreak alert and detection systems.
+    Here, we describe how the performance of outbreak detection depends on individual-level diagnostic test characteristics and population-level epidemiology and describe settings where imperfect individual-level tests can achieve consistent performance to “perfect” diagnostics.

-    == Results
+    == Methodology
-    The optimal threshold for each test typically increased monotonically as the percentage of infected individuals who were tested increased.
-With static noise, similar outbreak detection accuracies could be achieved with imperfect RDT-like tests as with perfect diagnostic tests ($approx$ 90%).
-Similar numbers of unavoidable cases and outbreak alert delays could be achieved between the test types.
-With dynamical noise, the accuracy of perfect test scenarios was superior to those achieved with RDTs ($approx$ 90% vs. $approx$ 80%), with degrading performance with increasing noise magnitude.
-For high dynamical noise, RDT-based scenarios optimized outbreak detection accuracy through overly sensitive alert thresholds, observed with lower numbers of unavoidable cases and detection delays.
+    We generated a stochastic SEIR model to simulate daily incidence of measles (i.e., true) and non-measles (i.e., noise) febrile rash.
+    We modeled non-measles sources as either independent static (Poisson) noise, or dynamical noise consistent with an independent SEIR process (e.g., rubella).
+    Defining outbreak alerts as the exceedance of a threshold by the 7-day rolling average of observed test positives, we optimized the threshold that maximized outbreak detection accuracy across set of noise structures and magnitudes, diagnostic test accuracy (consistent with either a perfect test, or proposed rapid diagnostic tests), and testing rates combinations.

     == Conclusions

+    The optimal threshold for each test typically increased monotonically with testing rate.
+    With static noise, outbreak detection with RDT-like and perfect tests achieve accuracies of 90%, with comparable delays to outbreak detection.
+    With dynamical noise, the accuracy of perfect test scenarios was superior to those achieved with RDTs ($approx$ 90% vs. $approx$ 80%).
+    Outbreak detection accuracy declined as dynamical noise increased and leads to permanent alert status with RDT-like tests at very high noise.
     The performance of an outbreak detection system is highly sensitive to the structure and the magnitude of background noise.
-Under the assumption that the noise is relatively static over time, RDTs can perform as well as perfect tests in a surveillance system.
-However, when the noise is temporally correlated, as from a separate SEIR process, imperfect tests cannot overcome their accuracy limitations through higher testing rates.
+    Depending on the epidemiological context, outbreak detection using RDTs can perform as well as perfect tests.
   ],
+  author-summary: [
+    To respond to outbreaks, we first need to detect them.
+    This detection is inherently flawed, in part, due to imperfect tests used to indicate individuals as positive or negative for a disease.
+    We evaluate the impact of imperfect diagnostic tests for infectious disease on the accuracy and timeliness of outbreak detection in the context of a set of background infections that could be mistaken for the disease of interest to the surveillance program, and consequently cause false positive test results.
+    We find that when outbreak detection performance is highly dependent on the structure and magnitude of the "noise" infections.
+    When rate of background infections far exceeds that of the target infection, and are dynamical, such that there are large peaks and troughs of "noise infections", imperfect diagnostic tests are not able to accurately distinguish the "signal" (target infections) from the "noise".
+    If the "noise" infections are either less cyclical in their dynamics, or do not outnumber true infections by a great deal, imperfect diagnostic tests can perform well.
+  ],
-  word-count: true
+  word-count: true,
 )

 = Background